allensun623/COVID-19_Tweets-analysis/README.md

 ## Notes
 - It took me 3 hours to collect round 150K tweets, and the timeline showed that these tweets were posted within just past 1 hours.
 It means people are posting tweets much faster than we collecting them.
-- What else infomation should we collect from a each single tweet?
-Above cols shows what we want to extract so far.
+- What else infomation should we extract from a each single tweet?
+Above `cols` shows what we want to extract so far.